 When can you find the best hotel rates in Myrtle Beach?

 The cheapest time of year for accommodations is the offseason months in the winter, November through February.
 Although this is a relative down time for the area, you can still find plenty of great weather, attractions and activities around the Grand Strand.
 There is also a shoulder season that runs through the spring (March-April) and fall (September-October) that is a popular time for golfers to visit.
-No matter when you come, there are always hotel deals in Myrtle Beach to be found, so make sure and check out our deals here.
+No matter when you come, there are always hotel deals in Myrtle Beach to be found, so make sure and check out our deals page here.

 What’s the difference between Myrtle Beach and North Myrtle Beach?